Personal injury Trust Investment

 Types of personal injury trust fund

-You can set up a personal injury trust fund as a discretionary trust.
-This means that the trustees have discretion over when and how capital or income is paid out of the trust.
-Tax in discretionary trusts is paid by the trust rather than the injured person.
-Discretionary trusts are usually subject to more onerous tax than bare trusts, and get lower tax allowances than individuals.
 Discretionary trusts may be subject to inheritance tax at 20% when they are created if the settlement is greater than £325,000.
 These trusts may also pay additional tax charges every 10 years (the periodic charge).
 After 7 years, discretionary trust assets will be outside of the injured person’s estate for inheritance tax.
 This means that when they die, the trust assets should not be chargeable for inheritance tax.
+This is one other advantage of a discretionary trust over a bare trust.
+Just remember, that the primary aim of the personal injury trust is to look after the needs of the injured person.
+Therefore, the potential benefits of avoiding inheritance tax are likely to be of secondary importance.

 Do I have to set up a personal injury trust fund?